- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 TDS statement is issued by the who is required to deduct TDS.
-Form 16A is issued to the deductee (i.e. whose TDS deducted from the income) quarterly.
-Given below are the due dates of issuing TDS certificate :
+Form 16A is issued to the deductee (i.e., whose TDS is deducted from the income) quarterly.
+Given below are the due dates for issuing the TDS certificate :

 |April - June||15th Aug|